 Day 4 – boat ride:

 Need another insider tip for an empty beach?
 It’s unbelievable but there’s a hotel next to the Conca dei Marini beach with a private beach.
 And because the hotel is closed for renovation for an indefinite time and the beach is not properly accessible from the land, it’s deserted.
 From Conca dei Marini beach you can either swim or take the kayak which seems to be the better option in order to take a towel and sun lotion with you.
-We spent a wonderful couple of hours there, enjoyed a swim and the view on Sophia Loren’s former property.
-What a great way to end our 4 days Amalfi coast experience.
+I spent a wonderful couple of hours there, enjoyed a swim and the view on Sophia Loren’s former property.
+What a great way to end my 4 days Amalfi coast experience.

 My personal recommendations and tips for Amalfi coast:

 Hotel Le Terrazze in Conca dei Marini* is a beautiful, stylish hotel with a terrace and a breathtaking view of the coast.
 The rooms are quite big and kept in white, with balcony or terrace.
 I could see the sea from the bed – love it!
 Marcello and his team are wonderful hosts offering a superb breakfast with a view.
 It’s only a short walk to the beach where you can choose to eat in three different restaurants.
-The absolute highlight for us was the possibility to hire a kayak and spend time on deserted beaches.
+The absolute highlight for me was the possibility to hire a kayak and spend time on deserted beaches.

 The driving time from the airport of Naples is approximately 1 1/2 hours.
 If you decide to take a rental car, which is still the easiest way of getting around, take the smallest car you can get and make sure you have a proper insurance.
 Be aware that the roads are very narrow, parking is really a challenge and there’s just too much traffic on this short coastal road.
 The best and most comfortable way, but also the most expensive way, is to take a shuttle to your destination and then use water taxis.
 You can also hire a scooter but you should be familiar and feel comfortable with it.